Willem Banning: Political career

 In 1929 Banning had been appointed executive director of the Woodbrookers society.
 He also organised a Congress of Christian socialists in this period that attracted 600 participants.
 The leadership of the SDAP was keen to encourage this development and Banning was elected a member of the party's governing body in 1931, and of its executive committee in 1935.
 In this period he was instrumental in developing a constitutional programme of the SDAP, published in 1935 under the title Het staatkundig stelsel der sociaal-democratie (The constitutional system of social-democracy), and of a new political manifest of the party that was adopted at the 1937 Congress.
 However, he resigned from the executive committee in protest of the decision to formally abolish the party's pacifist stance in 1937, in reaction to the rise of Nazism as a force that threatened Dutch democracy.
 He remained a member of the governing body until 1939 when he became editor of the party's ideological publication Socialisme en Democratie (Socialism and Democracy).

 After the German invasion of the Netherlands in 1940 the German occupation authorities soon made his work impossible, also because he published a number of anti-German pamphlets.
-In 1942 he was arrested and interned as a hostage in the Gymnasium Beekvliet in Sint-Michielsgestel, together with a number of other prominent Dutchmen.
+In 1942 he was arrested and interned as a hostage in the Gymnasium Beekvliet in Kamp Sint-Michielsgestel, together with a number of other prominent Dutchmen.
 This group of anti-Nazi politicians used their internment to plan a political reform of the Dutch party system for the post-war period.
 The pre-war system was characterised as a system of Pillarisation that fragmented the Dutch political landscape.
 The internees resolved to bring an end to this fragmentation.

 Immediately after Liberation in 1945 Banning, together with a number of other politicians of different parties, such as Willem Schermerhorn, Piet Lieftinck, Jan de Quay, E.M.J.A.
 Sassen, and Hendrik Brugmans, formed the Nederlandse Volksbeweging as a movement to bring about what was called the Doorbraak (Breakthrough) of the Pillarisation system.
 This movement was a main force in bringing about the fusion of the SDAP with two other pre-war political parties, the Free-thinking Democratic League and the Christian Democratic Union, to form the Labour Party (PvdA).
 Banning was chairman of the founding Congress of this party on 9 February 1946, and he also gave the main address.